Hierarchical Non-Archimedean Stability of Finite Discrete Dynamical Systems: A Variational Theory over Coordinate Orderings: Worked example: Arabidopsis thaliana Arabidopsis thaliana floral GRN

 \paragraph{Scale-dependent stability classification.}

-For each fixed point $a$ with $f(a)=a$, the \emph{classification sequence} is the word in $\{\mathrm{A},\mathrm{E},\mathrm{I}\}^{N-1}$ recording the ball classification at each level $n=1,\ldots,N{-}1$; for instance, IEAA means isometric at $n{=}1$, expanding at $n{=}2$, contracting at $n{=}3,4$.
-We propose a scale-dependent classification: for each fixed point, this sequence of ball-level types (contracting, expanding, isometric) across resolution levels.
-This provides information unavailable from standard Boolean analysis alone.
-The classification (contracting `A', expanding `E', or isometric `I') at levels $n=1,2,3,4$ yields a 4-character sequence per fixed point.
-This reveals qualitative differences between fixed points that Boolean analysis treats as equivalent.
+We propose a scale-dependent classification: for each fixed point, the \emph{sequence} of ball-level types (contracting, expanding, isometric) across resolution levels.
+The classification (contracting `A', expanding `E', or isometric `I') at levels $n=1,2,3,4$ yields a 4-character sequence per fixed point, revealing qualitative differences invisible to standard Boolean analysis.
+This four-scale sequence is the prefix of the full scale-resolved word, which has length $N-1=12$ for the \textit{A.\ thaliana} network; levels $n=1,2,3,4$ are the scales at which the organ/inflorescence separation occurs.

 (Stamen configurations 6004 and 6005 have AP2=1 in the encoding; this is a property of the Boolean model~\cite{mendoza1998dynamics,espinosa2004gene}, not an assertion about canonical ABC biology.)